sagara428/D15DE2_Topas-Sagara/README.md

 ## Dataset
 The dataset used in this project is `online-retail-dataset` which is from UCI Machine Learning Repository.
-The dataset is a real online retail transaction dataset about a UK-based non-store online retail which mainly sells unique all-occasion gift-ware.
+The dataset is a real online retail transaction dataset about a UK-based non-store online retail company which mainly sells unique all-occasion gift-ware.

 ### Dataset Information